CPA , Director, and Tax Director

 At One River

 Jamie’s practice specialties include manufacturers, medical practices, closely-held businesses, and individual and business tax planning.
+He specializes in the Cannabis Industry and works with cannabis industry clients throughout New England.

 Besides One River